NormanPCN/StardewValleyMods/BetterButterflyHutch/README.md

 ## Description

+I like to put a Butterfly Hutch in the Greenhouse.
+The butterfly hutch in the game all too often spawns very few butterflies.
+I got tired of this so I wrote this mod.

-This is a very simple mod.
-I allows you to specify a range from a minimum to a maximum number of butterflies to spawn in the location the butterfly hutch is placed.
-It also allows you to change the nnhumber of Bat Wings you trade to obtain the Hutch.
+This mod lets you specify a range for the number of butterflies to spawn in the location of the hutch.
+You can specify different ranges for indoor and outdoor locations.
+This mod also lets you set the number of Bat Wings required in trade for a hutch at the Desert Trader.
+The Vanilla value is quite high given that the Hutch really does nothing functional.

+### Placing a butterfly hutch outdoors.
+The game code for the Butterfly Hutch will spawn butterflies in the rain, snow or wind with debris.
+That is a bit silly, a bug IMO, and this mod does not spawn additional butterflies outdoors in those conditions.
+In good weather, butterflies will be spawned in all seasons.

 ## Config